AnaPcode/CS5001-Final-Project/README.md

 General overview of the project, what you did, why you did it, etc.

   This project is a to do app GUI that keeps track of tasks.
 I created the GUI using Tkinter where a user can enter and delete tasks.
 Furthermore, the tasks and changes will be saved in the SQLite database and therefore this project to do app will be able to access the updated list of tasks at each run.
   I chose this project as I was interested in learning how to build a user interface and believed using Tkinter will both help me practice programming in Python as well as introduce me to creating GUIs.
+I was able to build the GUI through learning about tkinter from watching the youtube video by freeCodeCamp (https://www.youtube.com/watch?v=YXPyB4XeYLA) and applying the concepts learned from the video.

 ## Key Features
 Highlight some key features of this project that you want to show off/talk about/focus on.